The Philosophy

 You’ll likely have items still in great condition that deserve a second life.

-When the box is full, simply place it in your car at the end of our session.
+At the end of the day, simply place the box and its contents in your car.
 Then, when you drop it at your local charity, you can leave the whole thing behind - box and all.
 This is honestly the easiest and most effective way to handle donations.

 A Time-Will-Tell Box

-Sometimes, it’s really hard to let the little things go.
-We just can’t bring ourselves to do it yet.
+Sometimes, it’s hard to let things go, and we just can’t bring ourselves to do it yet.

-But I want you to experience what living in your space with less stuff could actually be like.
-Sometimes we just need to feel how liberating it is to understand it fully.
+But I also want you to experience what living in your space with less stuff could be like.

-If, in say 12 months, you haven’t needed the item (or even missed it), chances are you’ve naturally detached from it enough to make a clear decision about whether to throw it out, donate it, or sell it.
+If, in say 12 months, you haven’t needed the item (or even missed it), chances are you’ve detached from it and it will be easier to let go.

 Optional Cleaning Supplies (Use Sparingly!)